agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

     "react-dom": "^17.0.1"
   },
 ```
 The first object in the file lists the available "dependencies".
 This is where we can find anything we might later add to our project.
-Things like "react-router-dom" or some add-ons like "font-awesome" etc. Basically anything we might aquire from the extensive list of available packages which we could use in our project.
+Things like "`react-router-dom`" or some add-ons like "font-awesome" etc. Basically anything we might acquire from the extensive list of available packages which we could use in our project.

 Once the package is added to our list of "dependencies" all we need to do is import it to our corresponding file.
-Lets import the necessery packages for our <span class='command'>index.html</span> file.
+Lets import the necessary packages for our <span class='command'>index.html</span> file.
 ```jsx
 import React from "react"
 import ReactDOM from "react-dom"